esspecialmkb/jMonkeyDev/README.md

 #ActorClassDev.java
 This class serves as a potential work-around for a stressful issue I was having with importing animations from blender into jMonkeyEngine.
 In the spirit of R&D, instead of allowing that temporary setback issue to turn me away from jMonkey, I decided to take matters into my hands as far as developing a 'rag doll' that I could animate from code (simple animations).
 This file will serve as a foundation to a potential animation editor/engine that will be set apart from jMonkeys existing animation code.

+#HelloActorControl.java
+It has been a while since I had my first level prototype up and running.
+I figured that it's a good time to find a solution for animation.
+HelloActorControl.java is my best implementation of programmatically creating and executing a looping animation.
+From this prototype an ActorAnimation class will be developed.

 #Tank.java
 Proof of concept of using scenegraph Nodes as moveable joints to child spatials(invisible nodes animating visible scene elements).
 Precursor to ActorClassDev.java.